rke12/Hopin-Exam-RE/README.md

 npm install
 ```

-Further instructions in how to run the UI and API tests can be found in the readme files in their respective folders.
+Further instructions on how to run the UI and API tests can be found in the readme files in their respective folders.

 Assumptions made:
 - Line endings: LF